EsgiJ/HTN_Visualizer/README.md

 - **Node Properties Panel** - live inspection of a selected task's name, type, and custom parameters (e.g. `EngagementRange: 300.0` on the `Combat` task).
 - **Mini Map** - zoomable overview for fast navigation on larger trees.

+## Running it

+The tool starts with no tree loaded.
+To see it in action:

+**File > Open** → `resources/behavior.xml`

+That sample tree ships with the project.
+It has a root task decomposing into `Exploration`, `Combat`, `ResourceCollection` and `SupportAlly`, each breaking down further into primitive tasks, which is enough to exercise every panel.

 ## Why I built it

 At IO Interactive, our AI behavior definitions lived in an in-house DSL built almost entirely out of macros and strings.
 That meant AI programmers had no symbol navigation in the IDE, finding a specific task in a large tree meant text-searching through it by hand.
 I built a proof-of-concept visualizer there to make that tree browsable and debuggable at a glance, with the long-term idea of growing it into something closer to Unreal Engine's Behavior Tree editor.
 Eventually letting you author and create tasks directly from the editor, not just inspect them.